MHResearchNetwork/Diagnosis-Codes/README_selfharm.md

  * "SUI" for suicide ideation
 Whether or not you include PSH is a project-specific decision.

+ICD-10 codes also indicate initial encounter, subsequent encounter, or sequelae.
+The latter two are captured by the flags SUB and SEQ.
+You may want to eliminate these codes to reduce double-counting.
 ---

 *Update from Greg Simon 2/1/22:*